 2. Salary Information is the FIRST Thing They Look For

-Information about compensation is what applicants immediately skim for in a job posting.
-Over half of the respondents (55.8%) to this 2021 survey stated that clarity around compensation was the most important element of the online application process to them.
-That includes the salary range, potential bonuses, benefits and any other relevant company perks.
+Compensation information is what applicants immediately skim for in a job posting.
+Over half of the respondents (55.8%) to this 2021 survey stated that clarity around compensation was the most crucial element of the online application process to them.
+That includes the salary range, potential bonuses, benefits, and other relevant company perks.

 3. It’s Not a Secret

-As much as you might think you’re being elusive, people can easily scour the internet to learn what salaries your company offers.
+As much as you might think you’re being elusive, people can easily scour the internet to learn your company’s salaries.
 They can see what your competition offers, too.
 Even if your company is new and small, it’s not hard to find geo-specific industry averages, and now you’re letting a third-party database influence their compensation expectations.

 4. Revealing Salaries Aides Internal Transparency